Chapter 6 Section B: Role and powers of the police

 - What to do if you are arrested

-Australia has state and territory police forces, for example, in NSW there is the NSW Police Force, and a separate national police force called the Australian Federal Police.
+Australia has state and territory police forces.
+For example, in NSW there is the NSW Police Force, and a separate national police force called the Australian Federal Police.
 The state and territory police deal with the state and territory criminal laws.
 The Australian Federal Police deal with Commonwealth criminal laws and general policing in the Australian Capital Territory.

-The NSW Police Force states that its main roles are:
+The NSW Police Force main roles are:

 - preventing, detecting and investigating crime;

-You have committed a crime when you have done something wrong according to a criminal law and that is punishable by a court.
+You have committed a crime when you have done something wrong according to a criminal law that is punishable by a court.
 Another term for crime is 'offence' or 'criminal offence'.
 A person who has committed a crime is called an 'offender'.
 If a person is thought to have committed a crime, they may be referred to as an 'alleged offender'.